aldumas/kb/categories/programming/java/unicode-escapes-before-compilation.md

 # Unicode escapes processing time

-Unicode [[java-char-escapes|escapes]] are processed prior to compilation.
+Unicode [[char-escapes|escapes]] are processed prior to compilation.
 This has some important ramifications.

 ## Unicode escapes are allowed in program text